 For the most part, the people who will most benefit from FlexJobs are those looking for work to fit their lifestyles.
-The jobs posted on the site are aimed at people who aren’t looking for a traditional 9-to-5 job in the office.
+The jobs posted on the site are aimed at people who aren’t looking for a traditional 9-to-5 job in an office.

-While some of the jobs do follow regular business hours, many of them allow you to work remotely, or telecommute at least some days each week.
+While some of the jobs do follow regular business hours, many of them allow you to work remotely or telecommute at least some days each week.
 Others are part-time jobs with flexible schedules.
 Freelancers can also benefit if they’re looking for regular income streams.

 Have you used FlexJobs?
 What was your experience?
 Let us know in the comments below or by visiting our Facebook page.